billsix/cprogrammingbook/doc/00-Preface.rst

 the way that C is used which is emphasized.

 Those
-who already know C will be interested in the new Standard and how it affects existing C programs.
+who already know C will be interested in the C89 Standard and how it affects existing C programs.
 The effect on existing programs might not at first seem to be important to newcomers, but in fact the ‘old’ and new versions of the language are an issue for the beginner too.
-For some years after the approval of the Standard, programmers will have to live in a world where they can easily encounter a mixture of both the new and the old language, depending on the age of the programs that they are working with.
+For some years after the approval of the C89 Standard, programmers will have to live in a world where they can easily encounter a mixture of both the new and the old language, depending on the age of the programs that they are working with.
 For that reason, the book highlights where the old and new features differ significantly.
-Some of the old features are no ornament to the language and are well worth avoiding; the Standard goes so far as to consider them obsolescent and recommends that they should not be used.
+Some of the old features are no ornament to the language and are well worth avoiding; the C89 Standard goes so far as to consider them obsolescent and recommends that they should not be used.
 For that reason they are not described in detail, but only far enough to allow a reader